 Legal custody deals with who is responsible for legal decisions like education and medical issues for the child.
 Physical custody deals with where the child will primarily reside.

 When making custody decisions, Utah family courts examine the lifestyles of both parents.
 Income and living arrangements are looked at, as are any physical or substance abuse issues.

 After a divorce is completed, the living and economic situations of one or both parents may change over time and these changes may necessitate a custody arrangement modification.

 Sometimes, instances of physical abuse or substance abuse by a parent may mean that the court has to change custody quickly.

 When custody changes, there will often be a change in child support payments as well.
 If the child changes their primary residence, the non-custodial parent may have to pay more in support.

 A custody change may also change a visitation schedule.

 Throughout the entire process, both parents must abide by the court’s orders.
 If they do not, the other parent may seek an enforcement order to force compliance.

 When the situation changes, custody arrangements may need to change.
 That is okay.
 The courts understand that life situations will adjust over time.
 There is a system in place to facilitate custody modifications, but it is easier if you have an experienced attorney by your side through the process.
 When you need a custody modification attorney in Orem, call Emy A. Cordano, Attorney at Law.
 She will be there for you throughout the entire process.
-You can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+You can contact us by clicking here or call us at 801-804-5152 for an initial consultation.
 From helping draft new orders to going to court, Emy A. Cordano is ready to help.